EPA proposes rollback on rules limiting carbon and air pollution from fossil fuel power plants

 Although mercury is naturally occurring in nature, exposure to high levels of it in the air, water and food supply is toxic to human health and especially dangerous to the development of young children and fetuses, according to the World Health Organization.
 When mercury is released into the air, it can travel great distances and land in lakes and rivers, where it is exposed to fish that can be eaten by humans.

 The rule has been highly effective, reducing mercury air emissions from power plants by 85% from 2013-2022.
-It's worth noting that a big part of that shift was driven by a decline in coal plants and by installing pollution controls on fossil fuel-based power generation.
+A big part of that shift was driven by a decline in coal plants and by installing pollution controls on fossil fuel-based power generation.

 Zeldin was joined by several Republican members of the House and Senate, including Sen. Kevin Cramer of North Dakota, who applauded the announcement as a "common-sense" change.